barrysmyth/kallysto/README.md

 ![png](README_files/README_21_0.png)

-The image is stored in `latex_report/figs/README.ipynb/` as `SalesByRepBarChart.pdf` and the dataframe is stored in `latex_report/data/README.ipynb/`, as shown below.
+The image is stored in `latex_report/figs/README.ipynb/` as `SalesByRepBarChart.pdf` and the figure's dataframe is stored in `latex_report/data/README.ipynb/`, as shown below; note that to distinguish data files associated with figures from those that are due to table exports, the former are tagged with a `.fig` designation.

 ```python